 Functional Family Therapy was founded in the 1970s by Dr. James F. Alexander.
 FFT LLC, the model's training and dissemination organization, was formed in 1998 for the purpose of leading the systematic replication of FFT into community agencies and to assist in the ongoing scientific inquiry into the family counseling model.

-FFT LLC is deeply saddened to announce that Dr. James F. Alexander passed away on November 17, 2021, surrounded by his family.
+FFT LLC is deeply saddened to announce that Dr. James F. Alexander, the developer of FFT, passed away on November 17, 2021, surrounded by his family.
 He will forever be in our thoughts.

 Please read the obituary about his amazing life here.

 Doug Kopp is CEO at FFT LLC, where he leads agency's efforts to support over 40,000 families who are served by hundreds of FFT, FFT-CW® and FFP® sites located in 11 countries including the USA.

 A 17-year veteran of the 'evidence-based movement,' he has designed therapeutic and implementation models as well as helped to create state and national plans for systemic adoption of FFT and FFP® programs.
 Those programs have yielded outcomes including large-scale reductions in youth crime and significant increases in family health and child safety, as well as 100s of millions of resultant cost savings and cost benefit to taxpayers in many states and countries.

 Since 2008 he has been a member of a number of state and national advisory groups focusing on the funding, implementation and long-term sustainability of evidence-based programs in juvenile justice, child welfare and mental health.

 He and his family reside on the Puget Sound just north of Seattle, WA.